oooidw/CTS_Project/README.md

-# Project for the exam abilità informatiche
+# Project for the exam of Computer and Telematic Abilities
-This repository was created as the project for the exam of abilità informatiche @ UniTs 2023/2024.
+This repository was created as the project for the exam of Computer and Telematic Abilities @ UniTs 2023/2024.
 ## Installation
 The following packages are necessary for the execution of the python script:
 * `Matplotlib`